apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 ### a. flip that coin, roll some dice

-In this section we will be using the coin and the dice to generate the seed words.
+In this section we will be using a coin and dice to generate the seed words.
 We will be using this awesome [pdf][dicewarepdf] from [https://github.com/taelfrinn/Bip39-diceware][diceware] thanks to github user taelfrinn.
 We're rolling 4 dies because it can produce 1296 different permutations (6^4=1296), and this is a little more than half of 2048.
 To cover the remaining words we flip a coin and have dice rolls with heads represent the first 1296 words and dice rolls with tails cover the remaining.
 Because there are more combinations than we need (2*1296>2048), we simply ignore dice rolls with tails that are above 4362.
 Although to be honest, when I rolled over that number I would just reverse the way I read off the numbers so T4672 would turn into T2764.
 Besides this case, it's important to always read the numbers in a consistent way.

-\- flip a coin
+- flip a coin
-\- roll the dice
+- roll the dice
-\- record the word
+- record the word

-\- repeat the above steps until you have recorded 23 words
+- repeat the above steps until you have recorded 23 words

 ### b. find the 24th word